Skip to main content

 08

 From Lingshi, trek to Chebisa, a remote village surrounded by high ridges and green valleys.
 The trek today involves steady climbs, passing through scattered settlements, forested hills, and yak pastures.
 Upon reaching Chebisa, you’ll find yourself camping in a serene environment, with the towering Mount Gangchen Ta (6,340 meters) looming in the distance.
-Overnight camp at Chebisa.
+Camp at a serene surrounding at Chebisa.

 From Lingshi, trek to Chebisa, a remote village surrounded by high ridges and green valleys.
 The trek today involves steady climbs, passing through scattered settlements, forested hills, and yak pastures.
 Upon reaching Chebisa, you’ll find yourself camping in a serene environment, with the towering Mount Gangchen Ta (6,340 meters) looming in the distance.
-Overnight camp at Chebisa.
+Camp at a serene surrounding at Chebisa.

 Accommodation